Superman Lifting Weights by John Miller

 But leaders, no matter their capacity, need to keep growing.
 Do you know what happens when you stop growing?
 You start dying.

 Read whatever “Business Leadership 101 for Simpletons” book you want and they’ll cite company after company who didn’t change with the times, who neglected innovation, who didn’t measure the climate of their changing culture and were left behind.
 They became obsolete, a relic, an afterthought, a “remember when we used to go there?” story.
+The question isn’t if we can grow, it’s how to grow as a leader.
+When Superman starts sharing his weightlifting secrets, I’m grabbing a pen and paper and writing furiously!

 No matter how good we get at something, we can never be perfect.